charleywright/School/Geography/Hydrosphere.md

 These two terms are commonly interchanged however AFAIK there is no penalization for using the wrong one as long as it is clear

 Rising limb shape depends on
-* **Strength of rainfall**: Stronger rain gives less time for soil to soak up water therefore more surface flow occurs
+* **Strength of rainfall**: Stronger rain gives less time for soil to soak up water therefore more overland flow occurs
-* **Length of rainfall**: The longer rain continues the more storage will be used and waterlogged soils will become, therefore over time more surface flow will occur
+* **Length of rainfall**: The longer rain continues the more storage will be used and waterlogged soils will become, therefore over time more overland flow will occur
-* **Condition of the soil**: If the soil is already waterlogged little water will infiltrate and lots of surface flow will occur
+* **Condition of the soil**: If the soil is already waterlogged little water will infiltrate and lots of overland flow will occur
 * **Shape of the drainage basin**: If the drainage basin is circular with most tributaries leading to one concentrated place in a wide river the rising limb will be steep because all the water is going to one place compared to if tributaries are spaced out along a thin straight river.
 The thin river will flow faster, moving runoff quicker

-Lag time depends on (surface flow)
+Lag time depends on (surface/overland flow)
-* **Condition of the soil**: If the soil is waterlogged a lot of surface flow will occur leading to a shorter lag time
+* **Condition of the soil**: If the soil is waterlogged a lot of overland flow will occur leading to a shorter lag time
 * **Intensity of rain**: More intense rain allows less time for infiltration to occur therefore more surface runoff and a shorter lag time
 * **Angle of slopes**: Gentler slopes allow water to flow slower, giving it more time to soak into the soil, increasing the lag time
 * **Size of the drainage basin**: In a smaller drainage with less tributaries water will reach the river quicker, decreasing the lag time.
 In a larger drainage basin the many tributaries will act like temporary storage for the water, increasing the lag time